4 Stoic Tactics for Dealing with Anger

 1. Pause and Observe: “Is This Within My Control?”

-One of Stoicism's cornerstone ideas is the dichotomy of control: separating what we can control from what we can’t.
+One of Stoicism’s cornerstone ideas is the dichotomy of control: separating what you can control from what you cannot.
 When anger strikes, ask yourself:

 “Is this situation within my control?”